betterscientificsoftware/bssw.io/CuratedContent/LanguageReferenceOnLine.md

 Instead, they rely solely on a [*reference implementation*](https://en.wikipedia.org/wiki/Reference_implementation).
 Python's reference implementation is [CPython](https://en.wikipedia.org/wiki/CPython).

-From formal specifications, we move on to *implementations* which take the form of language and/or compiler *reference* manuals together with *standard library* reference manuals.
+From formal specifications, we move on to language *implementations*.
+The *implementation* of a programming language is embodied in a [compiler](https://en.wikipedia.org/wiki/List_of_compilers) or, for interpretive languages like Python (or Basic), an *interpreter*.
+The relevant documentation takes the form of compiler reference manuals.
 These documents are created by each *vendor* that supports a given compiler.

 Hardware vendors are obliged to provide a compiler that supports their hardware.
 No applications can use their hardware without one.
 Often, hardware vendors develop and support their own *native* (and proprietary) compilers.
 This ensures applications are maximally performant on their hardware.
-Alternatively (or sometimes in addition), existing compilers are enhanced to target performance features of the vendor's hardware.
+Alternatively (or sometimes in additionally), existing compilers are enhanced to target performance features of the vendor's hardware.

-Notably, GNU, Intel, Portland Group and Clang compilers are not tied to any particular hardware.
+Notably, GNU, Intel, Portland Group and Clang compilers are not tied to any particular hardware vendor.
-These compilers are often made available on various vendor's hardware and can sometimes even produce higher performing code than the hardware vendor's *native* compiler.
+These compilers are often made available on various vendor's hardware and in some cases can even produce higher performing code than the hardware vendor's *native* compiler.

 It can take many years for compiler vendors to update their implementations to conform to new language standards.
 It is not uncommon for a language/compiler reference manual or standard library to depart from a formal language specification in various minor ways especially during a period in which it is transitioning to new language standard.